 ANDA's analysts generally document the basis of their recommendation in an in-house company report.
 This report typically covers a range of factors, including the investment rationale, key financial information, risks and we have begun to include views on the potential impact of ESG issues, where relevant.
-While a portfolio manager is never prohibited from purchasing or holding a position due to an ESG issue, consideration of these issues is now being made part of the investment decision.
+While a portfolio manager is not prohibited from purchasing or holding a position due to an ESG issue, consideration of these issues is part of the investment decision.